ocp-power-automation/ocp4-upi-multiarch-compute/openstack/intel-worker/README.md

 ### tasks/update-chrony-configuration.yml

+The task updates the chrony.cfg based on retrieved subnet list on Bastion.
+The chrony.cfg is backed up to `/etc/chrony.conf.backup`.

+### tasks/update-chrony-configuration-in.yml

-The task updates the chrony.cfg based on subnet list on Bastion.
+The task updates the chrony.cfg based on input subnet list on Bastion.
 The chrony.cfg is backed up to `/etc/chrony.conf.backup`.